 Highly sensitive tests, which can diagnose pregnancy just days after conception, mean that women who suspect a pregnancy can confirm this much sooner, while most areas now allow self-referral, so that a woman can access services without the delays that might be caused by waiting for a referral from her GP.

-But it is the increasing availability and acceptability of Early Medical Abortion, also known as the 'abortion pill' - a method pioneered in the UK by BPAS – that has played a key role.
+But it is the increasing availability and acceptability of early medical abortion' - a method pioneered in the UK by BPAS – that has played a key role.
 Early medical abortion now accounts for 60% of all abortions performed nationally at gestations of under 9 weeks.

 Is it safe for women to go home and administer misoprostol themselves?